rlivingsus/misc/AllBooks.md

 - McQuiston, Casey: One Last Stop
 - McRaven, William: Make Your Bed
 - McTier, Moiya: The Milky Way
 - Meacham, Jon: And There Was Light: Abraham Lincolns
+- Mechanic, Michael:  Jackpot, How the Super-Rich Really Live
 - Meister, Ellen: Dorothy Parker Drank Here
 - Merritt, Jerry: A Gift of Time
 - Mersinger, Holly: The Curse of Jacob Tracy